uktrade/iigb-beta-content/content/beta/industries/retail/where-to-invest/en_US.md

 ---
 title: "Where to invest"
 ---
-[Find out more](/int/industries/retail/retail-in-the-uk/) about current retail business in the UK.
+[Find out more](/int/industries/retail/retail-in-the-uk/) about where to invest in the UK for retail.